 5. Adopt an expansion-centric long-term strategy

 Just as your customers change and evolve, so too does your product.
 As you continue to prioritize retention, keep customers apprised of changes and unlock expansion opportunities.

 Existing customers are more likely to try new products or buy additional services since they already trust your brand and understand the value of your product.
 You’ll increase loyalty and lifetime value if you properly engage these customers and help them succeed.

 Long-term, loyal customers are an excellent resource for testing new features and products and giving feedback before they launch.
 Not only does your company receive helpful information from committed product experts, but your customers feel like their input is valued during product development.

 Take Asana, for instance.
 The software company has implemented a scale-minded approach to training customers with Skilljar and identifies expansion with existing customer accounts with the help of Skilljar’s Salesforce integration.

 As you delve into the specifics of measuring retention (and churn), there are a number of indicators to consider – we refer to them as Business Impact metrics.
 Business Impact metrics help you measure the impact of your training program on customer retention, lead generation, and revenue.
 Below, we’ve broken down these measurements by retention drivers.

-Long-term customer success and retention are often a direct reflection of a customer’s onboarding experience.
-You’ll want to pay particularly close attention to the delta between the number of software licenses sold and the number of users taking training and logging on to the product.
+Long-term customer success and retention often directly reflect a customer’s onboarding experience.
+You’ll want to pay close attention to the delta between the number of software licenses sold and the number of users taking training and logging on to the product.